 - Special Handling — vendor warrants that are sent or picked up directly by the district with the payroll warrants (only at district's request)

-3. Federal and State Withholding Taxes
+3. Federal, State, Social Security, and Medicare Withholding Taxes

 - Next Day Depositors — Taxes are wired for each Typed Warrant, Off Cycle, Semi-Payroll, and Monthly Payroll and settled on the day after issue date.